ellouly/Wild-Series/README.md

 It is the creation of a web application similar to Betaseries

 I use the Scrum method to realise this project.

 Skills :
-HTML5, CSS3, SCSS, Bootstrap
+HTML5, CSS3, SCSS, Bootstrap,
-PHP, Doctrine
+PHP, Doctrine,
 Symfony 4, Webpack Encore

 Here is the wireframe and the styleguide edited with MokeFlow: